Cabinet Decides To Invoke SCs Advisory Jurisdiction Over Open Voting In Senate - UrduPoint

 It granted approval to appointment of Lt.
 Gen. Akhtar Nawaz as Chairman of the National Disaster Management Authority (NDMA).

-The cabinet also approved 3-year contract appointment of Asim Shaharyar Hussain as chief executive office of National Technology Fun.
-It also granted its approval for contract appointments of Imran Maniar as Managing Director of the Sui Souther Gas Company Limited and Ali Javed Hamdani as Managing Director of the Sui Northern Gas Pipelines Limited for a period three years each.
+The cabinet also approved 3-year contract appointment of Asim Shaharyar Hussain as Chief Executive Officer (CEO) of National Technology Fund.
+It also granted its approval for contractual appointments of Imran Maniar as Managing Director of the Sui Southern Gas Company Limited and Ali Javed Hamdani as Managing Director of the Sui Northern Gas Pipelines Limited for a period three years each.

 It also accorded approval to appointment of members of the board of directors of Public Partnership Authority.
 It approved re-organization of board of trustees of Employees Old Age Benefits Institution.